nlemoing/crossword/README.md

 Breadth-first search is good at examining the entire solution space and finding the most optimal solution efficiently.
 Is this a good fit for us?
 * Our search space is really wide, and our valid solutions are far away.
 Each grid has thousands of potential neighbours, and to get to a valid solution, we have to take as many steps as there are clues in the grid.
 Breadth-first search will get caught examining all the neighbors and won't ever make it to the end.
-* No clear notion of what it means to be optimal.
+* There's no clear notion of what it means to be optimal.
 Is it better to have unique words that stretch people's vocabulary?
 Is it better to include interesting letters, or different combinations of letters?
-Does the fill not matter at all, or can we make up for a poor grid with interesting clues?
-We might have heuristics for what makes a crossword better or worse, but at the end of the day, crosswords are made for people to solve, and our program won't be as good as a person is at determining whether our fill is subjectively good.
+Does the word choice not matter at all if we can come up with interesting clues?
+We might have heuristics for what makes a crossword better or worse, but at the end of the day, crosswords are made for people to solve, and our program won't be as good as a person is at determining whether our grid is good.
-* Measures are global, not local.
+* Measures of quality are global, not local.
 The quality of a puzzle isn't something that can be determined on the fly.
 We could have a promising start with exciting entries, only for it to fall short because the only crossing clues that make it work are clunky words that no one uses in real life.

 Therefore, we'll go with depth-first search, which will look like the following:
 1. Pick a clue to fill.